AntonVonDelta/GenericTimer/README.md

 * The corresponding resistors for powering the segments
 * Two push-buttons for controlling and setting the time
 * Two shift registers: 74hc595 for extending the pin capability of the attiny85

+## Control - Button behaviour

+The timer provides control to two time-variables: the ON state and OFF state, meaning for how long it will activate the attached device (staying ON) and the dead interval between the activations (OFF time).
+This sequence repeats till powered off.

+All changes made to the two variables are saved in the eeprom and thus are impervious to poweroffs.

+  TIMER WORK:  how much time spent on doing work
+  TIMER DELAY: how much time spent between delays

+	BTN1 click      ->  increments TIMER WORK
+	BTN1 dbl click  ->  decrement TIMER WORK
+	BTN1+BTN2 clicks: switch to other state(TIMER WORK or TIMER DELAY) BTN2 click: does the work until pressed again.
+Resets TIMER DELAY